gamazonlab/MOTPEC/README.md

 # MOTPEC
 ## A Multi-Omics-based framework bridges Transcriptome between PEripheral and Central tissues

-MOTPEC trains a prediction model using lasso regression based on peripheral blood profiles to predict the gene expression of central tissues.
-The peripheral blood profiles include expression, eSNP, splicing, APA event, co-expression module and transcriptional factors.
-For each gene in each tissue, MOTPEC predicts its tissue-specific expression.The pearson's r between observed expression and predicted expression is employed to evaluate the accuracy of model.
-Integrating TWAS, compare DGE of observed expression and predicted expression to estimate the utility of prediction model.
+MOTPEC trains a prediction model using lasso based on peripheral blood features to predict the gene expression in central tissues.
+The blood features include expression, eSNP, splicing, APA event, co-expression module and transcriptional factors.
+For each gene in each tissue, MOTPEC predicts its tissue-specific expression.
+The pearson's r between observed expression and predicted expression is calculated to evaluate the accuracy of the model.
+Integrating TWAS, we compare differential gene expression (DGE) from observed expression and predicted expression to estimate the utility of the model.

 ## Data availability
 Download data files from GTEx Portal and GENCODE https://www.gencodegenes.org/human/